-- Improvement of the infrastructure of pre-school education facilities and establishment of new facilities will be continued. - Functioning of school readiness groups will be supported on kindergarten and school levels. - In order to achieve High quality of general education's high standards of development of educational environments, new standards of authorization will be implemented with the focus on high results of teaching and learning. - With purpose to improve the education quality, new education plans, curricula and textbooks will be developed, with the focus on high standards and in compliance with modern requirements.
-Their implementation will be started in I-VI grades from academic year 2017 2018 and then all three phases of general education will be covered gradually. - The state will promote career development, through their continuous professional development.
-Development of reimbursement system and motivation packages will be continued.
+- Improvement of the infrastructure of pre-school education facilities and establishment of new facilities will be continued. - Functioning of school readiness groups will be supported on kindergarten and school levels.

-- With purpose of improvement of teaching learning process and school's management process, the implementation of large scale programmes for professional development of teachers and principals will be started from 2017. - Free lessons, adjusted to the students' interests, will become essential part of school life, The role of modern technologies as well as of distant learning will be strengthened in teaching - learning process. - Significant investments will be made in development of school infrastructure in accordance with modern standards, including construction of new schools.
+- In order to achieve High quality of general education's high standards of development of educational environments, new standards of authorization will be implemented with the focus on high results of teaching and learning. - Quality of education, new educational plans, curricula and textbooks will be developed according to the high standards and in compliance with modern requirements.
+Their implementation will be started in I-VI grades from academic year 2017-2018 and then all three phases of general education will be covered gradually. - The state will promote career development, through their continuous professional development.
+Development of reimbursement system and motivation packages will be continued. - With purpose of improvement of teaching learning process and school's management process, the implementation of large scale programmes for professional development of teachers and principals will be started from 2017. - Free lessons, adjusted to the students' interests, will become essential part of school life.
+The role of modern technologies as well as of distant learning will be strengthened in teaching learning process. - Significant investments will be made in development of school infrastructure in accordance with modern standards, including construction of new schools.
 Since 2017, in parallel with the programmes funded by the state, full rehabilitation of almost 100 public schools selected within the frame of funding Millennium Challenge Compact, will be continued.
 The schools will be provided with the laboratories of natural sciences.
 Besides, within the frame of the programme funded by EU and Council of Europe, in some of schools of Tbilisi will be carried out rehabilitation works, with the focus on improving energy efficiency.
-The state will provide capacity building programmes for small village schools in highland areas. - Dual, or work-based learning approach will be implemented in vocational education system, through public - private partnership. - Integrated bachelor- master educational programme will be implemented, with purpose of improving the teachers' training system.
-In public and private higher education institutions, will be introduced teacher training accredited 60-credit educational programs that will be funded by the state and facilitate to recruitment of new staff at schools. - Large scale project "Study in Georgia" will be implemented for attracting foreign students to higher education institutions of Georgia, in purpose of positioning Georgia as regional educational centre. - Priority scientific directions will be identified and supported taking into consideration the requirements of strategic development of the country's economy and the needs of society. - Scientific cooperation with the centres and universities of other countries and implementation of joint projects will be promoted, as well as exchange programmes enabling to invite foreign scientists to Georgia and send Georgians abroad for scientific researches.
+The state will provide capacity building programmes for small village schools in highland - Dual, or work-based learning approach will be implemented in vocational education system, through public - private partnership. - Integrated bachelor-master educational programme will be implemented with purpose of improving the teachers' training system.
+Teacher's Training Accredited 60-Credit Educational Programs for persons with high education will be introduced in public and private institutions.
+It will be funded by the state and facilitate the recruitment of new staff at schools annually. - Large scale project "Study in Georgia" will be implemented for attracting foreign students to higher education institutions of Georgia, in purpose of positioning Georgia as a regional educational centre. - Priority scientific directions will be identified and supported taking into consideration the requirements of strategic development of the country's economy and the needs of society. - Scientific cooperation with the centres and universities of other countries and implementation of joint projects will be promoted, as well as exchange programmes enabling to invite foreign scientists to Georgia and send Georgians abroad for scientific researches.
 Youngsters' participation in science will be encouraged by implementation of targeted programmes.